polkadot-js/docs/docs/api/examples/promise/typegen.md

 As mentioned earlier, here you will notice the `import { VoteStage }`, the generator has determined that `voting` exports that interface and has added the required imports.

+The metadata-generated types can be imported from `@polkadot/types/lookup`, which is declared in `src/interfaces/types-lookup.ts`.

 ## TypeScript config